eknigge/AD320_Project/README.md

 ## Git/Branch strategy

+- Every feature has it's own branch, usually 2 team members would work on one feature
 - We each have our own personal branch
-  - Naming convention: FirstnameLastname
+  - Naming convention: BranchName_FirstnameLastname
-- A feature would have its own branch as well, usually 2 team members would work on one feature
 - Team communication states that only designated members should work on specific issues.
-- Team members should push and pull request the feature branch once a day when they’re developing
+- Team members should push and pull request the feature branch once a day when they are developing

 ## Code Quality Guide

-We’re using University of Washington CSE 154’s code quality and style guide as a reference.
+We're using University of Washington CSE 154’s code quality and style guide as a reference.
 Link: [https://courses.cs.washington.edu/courses/cse154/codequalityguide/](https://courses.cs.washington.edu/courses/cse154/codequalityguide/)

 ## Story lifecycle